Hello future bride...

 If you have a question not listed below

 feel free to contact me to ask anything

 A professional and trained hair and makeup artist will make your day stress-free.
 Remember that this is what I do for a living, and I will bring my expertise.
 Don't you want to feel pampered on such an important day in your life?
 Let me do that for you.
 On your big day, you will need long-lasting, high-quality products that will make you look great all day in person and in photos.

 How to choose a Makeup/Hair artist for my wedding?

-Research online for a local makeup artist in the area of your wedding to avoid high travel costs.
-Look for someone with good reviews from past clients, look at their website to learn about the person/company and take a look at their bridal gallery; preferably choose someone who specializes in weddings.
+Research online for a local makeup artist in the area of your wedding.
+Look for someone with good reviews from past clients, look at their website to learn about the person/company and take a look at their bridal gallery; preferably choose someone who specializes in weddings and choose someone whose style of hair and makeup resonates with you.
 If you are using a wedding planner, they will be happy to recommend someone they have worked with.

 How far in advance should I book a makeup artist for my wedding?

 Wedding Season in British Columbia tends to be from June to mid September, if your wedding date falls within those months I highly recommend booking a makeup artist a year in advance.
 During the off wedding season I suggest 6 months in advance.
 If you decide to have a mid-week wedding you will have a better chance to book a makeup artist in less than 6 months.
 Having said that though, it doesn't hurt to ask for availability even with less than 4 months in advance.

 Yes!
 I recommend hair and makeup trials for many reasons.
 One of the most common reason is that you might have an idea of the look you want, but you won't know if you love it until you try it on yourself.
 You might be surprised to find out that maybe a completely different makeup/hair style will suit your eye shape, wedding dress, colour scheme, better than that one you had in mind.
 There are many variables, so if you want to be sure of what you will look like on your wedding day, book a trial.